 Some studies in post-surgery situations note increased retention of lean body mass when EPA is added to enteral nutrition.
 Its still under investigation, however, as some studies note no difference.

-Fish oil appears to most significantly influence glucose metabolism in muscle cells, but beneficially influences both fat and glucose metabolism and the flexibility between the two.
-In moderate doses, it appears to beneficially influence bioenergetics through a combination of nutrient uptake (AMPK, membrane rheology) and mitochondrial enzymes.
-Many of the anti-diabetic effects seen with fish oil can be indirectly linked to increased muscle cell uptake of glucose and increased insulin sensitivity.
-The evidence of it increasing hypertrophy is promising, although limited
+Fish oil significantly influences glucose and fat metabolism in muscle cells, as well as makes the process more flexible.
+In moderate doses, fish oil appears to beneficially influence bioenergetics through a combination of nutrient uptake and mitochondrial enzymes.
+Many of fish oil's anti-diabetic effects can be indirectly linked to increased uptake of glucose into the muscle, as well as increased insulin sensitivity.
+Preliminary evidence suggests fish oil may increase hypertrophy.
+This evidence is promising, but limited.

 In mice and over longer periods of time, fish oil can preserve the effects of some hormones (insulin, adiponectin) on muscle cells when normally exposed to an obesogenic diet.
 This may be due to the fish oil component DHA being able to partially reverse the reduction seen in muscle glucose uptake with Palmitic Acid, a saturated fatty acid.
 Normalizing the phospholipid ratio (independent of fish oil) does seem to increase adiponectin secretion, however.
 It is not clear whether the means to the end (fish oil) or the end (ratio) are the cause of health benefits seen.